 Daniel Bilodeau, a renowned Canadian-American artist, is celebrated for his evocative portrayals of flowers that imbue the everyday with a sense of wonder.
 He reinvigorates the floral art tradition with a contemporary instinct, captivating viewers with a vibrant realism that subsequently invites them to delve into the rhythms and tiny textures of the botanical world.

-Here Bilodeau arranges flowers to construct a tableau that reflects his response to the historical legacy of flower painting and his hands-on involvement in floral design.
-In an interplay of minimalism and maximalism the composition's singular arc gives way to numerous blossoms replete with the petal folds, reflections and minutia found in genuine flower arrangements.
+Bilodeau arranges flowers to construct a tableau that reflects his response to the historical legacy of flower painting and his hands-on involvement in floral design.
+In an interplay of minimalism and maximalism a composition's singular arc gives way to numerous blossoms replete with the petal folds, reflections and minutia found in genuine flower arrangements.

 “I believe that we can rediscover the larger picture by grounding ourselves, if only momentarily, in the small wonders around us- the seemingly mundane that rejuvenate us and restore our wonder and gratitude if only we grant a little allowing attention.
 The botanical world is a great place to glimpse the big picture in a small frame.” - Daniel Bilodeau